| FREQUENTLY

 How

+long does it take?
 At Halton Home Inspection Service, we are not rushed,

 and we choose to provide a high standard and thorough